168 Film Project Entry Types

 This is the classification for non-student productions.
 Signature Speed Films are produced on the schedule published by 168.
 "Verse Assignment" starts the 10-day pre-production process.
 Shooting may begin at the appointed time, and 168 hours later (exactly 7 days) the finished film is due.
 To be award-eligible, films must start uploading before the deadline.

-PICK YOUR SCHEDULE: Speed Film teams registering early can choose from up to THREE timeframes to make a film in a week.
+PICK YOUR SCHEDULE: Speed Film teams registering early can choose from THREE timeframes to make a film in a week.
 At registration, choose Group 1, Group 2, or Group 3, whichever is most convenient for your team's availability.
+(You may change to a later group after registration, but not after Verse Assignment.)
+Multiple entries are allowed, one speed film per Group - separate entry purchase required.

 TRT: 11-minutes or less.